 - Material fees for beginners: $5 for first 4 pounds of clay, includes glazes and firing, (payable by Dash or cash at studio).

 HAND BUILDING AND POTTER'S WHEEL INSTRUCTIONAvailable anytime during our open hours (no class needed, just come in, even if you are a novice!) until February 17th.
 After February 17th, trimming and glazing only through March 2nd.
 We recommend coming in and starting at the beginning of the term—work in clay is a multi step process and takes time.
 Be sure to arrive at the studio by 4 pm at the latest (6 pm on Thursdays)!

 Wheel work requires at least 3 visits to the studio.
-Most ceramic projects take at least three weeks from start to final firing so please plan in advance!
+Most ceramic projects take at least three weeks from start to final firing.
+Please plan in advance!